Chattanooga Times Free Press

 The Chattanooga Times Free Press is a daily broadsheet newspaper published in Chattanooga, Tennessee, and is distributed in the metropolitan Chattanooga region of southeastern Tennessee and northwestern Georgia.
-It is one of Tennessee's major newspapers and is owned by WEHCO Media, Inc., a diversified communications company with ownership in 14 daily newspapers, 11 weekly newspapers and 13 cable television companies in six states.

 History

 Chattanooga Times

 The Chattanooga Times was first published on December 15, 1869, by the firm Kirby & Gamble.
 In 1878, 20-year-old Adolph Ochs borrowed money and bought half interest in the struggling morning paper.
 Two years later when he assumed full ownership, it cost him $5,500.
 In 1892, the paper's staff moved to the Ochs Building on Georgia Avenue at East Eighth Street, which is now the Dome Building.
 In 1896, Ochs entrusted the management of the paper to his brother-in-law Harry C. Adler when he purchased The New York Times (circulation 20,000).
 Ochs remained publisher of the Chattanooga Times.
 Ochs' slogan, "To give the news impartially, without fear or favor" remains affixed atop the paper's mast today.
 The Times was controlled by the Ochs-Sulzberger family until 1999.